 However, while moving artwork in New York is much easier when you deal with Christie’s staff, it is still very important to ensure that every piece of art picked up from this renowned auction house is properly packed, crated, and ready for its transportation on a specially equipped truck.

 It is also worth noting that Fine Art Shippers is always happy to see Gander & White, Red Hook Crating LLC, and other companies specializing in moving artwork in New York City, picking up valuables from Christie’s for their clients.
 The Big Apple is for a reason called the art capital of the world.
-It is indeed full of art and art business professionals doing their job for the delight of the collectors and connoisseurs around the globe.
+It is indeed full of art and art business professionals doing their job to the delight of the collectors and connoisseurs around the globe.